-- DirectTrust Certificate Policy v1.4 dated June 26, 2018 - SAFE-BioPharma Bridge CA Certificate Policy v3.15 dated March 14, 2018

-IdenTrust Global Common Certificate Profiles ("IGC Certificate Profiles" or "IGC Profiles") are incorporated into this CPS by reference as required by IGC-CP.
-At the time of publication of this CPS the current IGC Certificate Profiles version is v1.4.9 dated May 29, 2019.
+- DirectTrust Certificate Policy v1.4 dated April 10, 2019 - SAFE-BioPharma Bridge CA Certificate Policy v3.15 dated March 14, 2018 into this CPS by reference as required by IGC-CP.
+At the time of publication of this CPS the current IGC Certificate Profiles version is Version 1.4.10 May 8, 2019.
 Future versions of IGC Profiles, as published by IdenTrust, may be implemented under this CPS without notice; PKI Participants are advised to refer to the latest IGC Profiles.
 All CAs operating under IGC-CP are operated in accordance with this IGC-CPS.